darribas/GGM-105_14-15/_assignments/essay01.md

 title: Essay 1
 ---

+#### *Geography and Economics as tools to understand cities: how are they similar and in what do they differ?*

 - **Deadline**: Week 3 - Tuesday Oct.
 14th, noon time
 - **Word limit**: 1,000 words
-- **Title**: *Geography and Economics as tools to understand cities: how are they similar and in what do they differ?*

 #### Logistics